gateio/gateapi-php/docs/Api/SpotApi.md

 List orders

-Spot and margin orders are returned by default.
+Spot, portfolio and margin orders are returned by default.
 If cross margin orders are needed, `account` must be set to `cross_margin`  When `status` is `open`, i.e., listing open orders, only pagination parameters `page` and `limit` are supported and `limit` cannot be larger than 100.
 Query by `side` and time range parameters `from` and `to` are not supported.
 When `status` is `finished`, i.e., listing finished orders, pagination parameters, time range parameters `from` and `to`, and `side` parameters are all supported.
 Time range parameters are handled as order finish time.

 ### Example